twiz911/dropwizard-snapci-sample/README.md

 ## The final stage - deploying to Heroku

 Deploying to Heroku is the easiest part.
-All we need to ensure is that the `web` task in our [Procfile](https://github.com/sahilm/dropwizard-snapci-sample/blob/master/Procfile) runs our database migrations and starts up Jetty.
+All we need to ensure is that the `web` task in our [Procfile](https://github.com/sahilm/dropwizard-snapci-sample/blob/master/Procfile) file in the root of the project runs our database migrations and starts up Jetty.
 Here's how it looks:
 `web: java $JAVA_OPTS -jar target/microblog*.jar db migrate microblog.yml && java $JAVA_OPTS -Ddw.http.port=$PORT -Ddw.http.adminPort=$PORT -jar target/microblog*.jar server microblog.yml`

 To setup the stage: